 - Reviewing the evaluations, provided by the student and by the work site, in preparation for issuing a grade based on performance to be submitted to the Registrar’s Office; and

-- Reporting any problems or feedback to the Career and Internship Advisor.
+- Reporting any problems or feedback to the Center for Life & Work.

-- Meeting with the Career and Internship Advisor and understanding the procedure for securing an internship;
+- Meeting with the Center for Life & Work and understanding the procedure for securing an internship;

-- Making sure that a completed and signed internship contract is submitted to the Career and Internship Advisor prior to starting the internship;
+- Making sure that a completed and signed internship contract is submitted to the Center for Life & Work prior to starting the internship;

 - Fulfilling all requirements of the internship;

 - Keeping the faculty supervisor apprised of any problems that arise in the course of the internship, as well as periodically reporting on progress at the work site; and

 - Submitting, to the Center for Life & Work, complete reports on evaluation forms (provided by the Center for Life & Work) by both the intern and the internship site supervisor before the end of the semester.
 Grades are based, in part, on these completed reports.